dotnet/Silk.NET/docs/CONTRIBUTING.md

 ### Code of Conduct

-$NewRepo and everyone contributing (this includes issues, pull requests, the wiki, etc) must abide by the [CODE_OF_CONDUCT](docs/CODE_OF_CONDUCT.md).
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at $Email.
+This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
+For more information, see the [.NET Foundation Code of Conduct](http://www.dotnetfoundation.org/code-of-conduct).

 ### License

-Copyright © $Name and Contributors.
+Copyright © .NET Foundation and Contributors.
 Licensed under the MIT License (MIT).
 See [LICENSE](LICENSE.md) in the repository root for more information.

 ### What should I know?